LotR: All About Tom Bombadil – Ring-a-Ding Dillo!

 It is known that he probably had some kind of interactions with the growing communities around him, having been known as Iarwain Ben-adar to the Elves (which means “Oldest and Fatherless” in Sindarin), while the men called him Orald, and the Dwarves called him Forn.

 Tom’s power lies in his voice, which soothes and coaxes the trees and other forest creatures to obey his command.
+For all of his aloofness to evil, Tom Bombadil is incredibly powerful–much more so than Gandalf and the other Istari.

 Tom Bombadil & Goldberry

 Tom’s main focus was the land that would become Eriador.
 While exploring, he came across the River-spirit Goldberry, also known as the “River-woman’s daughter”.
-She pulled Tom by his mighty beard to capture him, but the power of his voice commanded her to set him free, which she did.
+She pulled Tom by his mighty beard to capture him, but the power of his voice commanded her to set him free.
+Which she did.
 The next day, he went to the River-woman and asked for Goldberry’s hand in marriage.
 Their wedding was attended by all the forest folk.

-Tom Bombadil Meets Frodo and Friends
+Meeting Frodo and Friends

 At some point, Bombadil and his wife settled on a patch of land outside of the Old Forest.
 He had a fondness for the Hobbits of the Shire, having watched them settle the land in the beginning.
 It was the little folk of Buckland that gave him the name Tom Bombadil, which he would use from that point on.

-He’s a known friend of Farmer Maggot, and is said to have partied with the family on occasion.
+He’s a known friend of Farmer Maggot and is said to have partied with the family on occasion.
 He also became friendly with Barliman Butterbur, the owner of the famous inn at The Prancing Pony.

 Bombadil was able to negotiate the release of Merry and Pippin from Old Man Willow.
 He hosted the hobbits in his home, infecting the weary travelers with his spirit of gaiety and ease.
 Frodo actually tells Tom about his quest to safely transport the One Ring.